 The academic year is divided into two semesters, each lasting approximately fourteen weeks.
 Each student completes registration in the fall for the entire year or portion of the year that he or she will be enrolled.
-A bill for tuition and fee charges, together with applicable room and board charges will be provided to all students before each due date.
-Students have access to their billing information online via their Campus Web account.
+Tuition and fee charges, together with applicable room and board charges will be accessible through Campus Web to all students before each due date.
+The College will no longer provide paper bills, all information will be accessed through Campus Web.
+All students and parents/guardians have access to the student account balance through Campus Web.
+In the event that a student has restricted a parent or guardian under the Federal Educational Rights and Privacy Act (FERPA) restrictions, the billing information will not be available to the parent/guardian.
+Each student has the responsibility to verify the billing information and pay any outstanding balance.
 Payment in full, less any financial aid actually awarded is due in accordance with the following schedule:

-Fall Semester By August 3, 2009 Spring Semester By December 11, 2009
+Fall Semester By August 2, 2010 Spring Semester By December 13, 2010

 Unless prior arrangements acceptable to the Office of Business and Finance are made, a student's account not paid in full at the due date will be regarded as delinquent and subject to late payment charges.
 Additional interest will accrue at the rate of five percent (5%) per annum on the unpaid balance.
 When a student's account is considered delinquent the College reserves the right to withdraw the student from the College for financial reasons, drop students from classes, remove them from oncampus housing, and deactivate ID cards used at campus dining facilities.

 Diplomas, transcripts, drop/add course approvals, and statements of intent are not issued until accounts are paid in full.